Call (310) 205-9368

 For Cardio Workouts

 Carbs and fat are the necessary energy sources for cardio work.
-The amount of the fuel your body needs is depending on the intensity level of the workout.
-Low intensity workouts require more fatty acids whereas high intensity workouts require more carbohydrates.
+The amount of fuel your body needs depends on the intensity level of the workout.
+Low-intensity workouts require more fatty acids whereas high-intensity workouts require more carbohydrates.
 For your fats, think olive oil, nuts, avocados, and eggs.
 Great sources of carbs include whole grains, fruits, and vegetables.

 After cardio, wait 60 minutes before eating to take full advantage of your fat-burning window.